-This classic American recipe is not as easy as throwing some meat in a pot.
+This classic American comfort food recipe is not as easy as throwing some meat in a pot.
 You can make bad pot roast.
-But you won't be disappointed with this dutch oven pot roast recipe.
+But you won't be disappointed with the flavors and tenderness of this dutch oven pot roast recipe.

 Follow our instructions to create the most tender, fall apart in your mouth, pot roast your whole family will enjoy.
 If you have any leftovers we've got some suggestions for you!